London General Program Information

 Meals are not included in the program fee.
 In addition to cooking meals in the residence hall kitchens, students may choose from an abundance of inexpensive restaurants and cafes in the Bloomsbury, Russell Square, and King’s Cross neighborhoods.

 The program fee ($3,800) includes tuition, housing, airfare, and on-site activities.
 Additional costs include meals, transportation to and from the airport, a required cell phone, and incidental expenses.
-A complete estimated cost of attendance is available online [link to be added].
+A complete estimated cost of attendance will be posted later.

 Scholarships and Financial Aid